Hikiruka/Material-UI-IRC/README.md

 - And much more

 **ANDROID INTEGRATION:**
-Hermes is fully material designed, follows Google's design guidelines and integrates perfectly with Android Lollipop services and notifications.
+MUI is fully material designed, follows Google's design guidelines and integrates perfectly with Android Lollipop services and notifications.
 If you are running pre Lollipop Android you will still get material designed app.